phac-nml/irida-plugin-amr-detection/README.md

 # Building

 To build this plugin yourself, you must first install [IRIDA][] to your local Maven repository.
+Please make sure you are installing the IRIDA version defined in the `irida.version.compiletime` property in the [pom.xml][] file (e.g., `19.01.3`).
+Or, alternatively, please update the IRIDA dependency version in the `pom.xml` file.

-To do this please run:
+To install the IRIDA libraries to a local Maven repository, please run:

 ```bash
 mvn clean install -DskipTests